python-botogram/botogram/docs/shared-memory.rst

 Using shared memory within a component is the same as using it in your bot's main code: just require the ``shared`` argument to your component's function and botogram will make sure it receives the component's shared memories.
-To add a shared memory initializer, you can instead provide the function to the :py:meth:`botogram.Component.add_shared_memory_initializer` method.
+To add a shared memory preparer, you can instead provide the function to the :py:meth:`~botogram.Component.add_memory_preparer` method.

 .. _shared-memory-locks: